About This Blog

 15th July 1907 the Martyrdom of Qiu Jin

-Today we pay tribute to the extraordinary Chinese poetess, radical women’s rights leader and revolutionary, Qiu Jin – executed one hundred and eight years ago on this day at the age of 31.
-At the turn of the twentieth century, while Qiu’s … Continue reading
+Today we pay tribute to the extraordinary Chinese poetess, radical women’s rights leader and revolutionary, Qiu Jin – executed at the age of 31 on this day in 1907.
+At the turn of the twentieth century, while Qiu’s sisters in the West … Continue reading

 16th July 1945 the Manhattan Project